 Some hazards are really quite obscure and take some lateral thinking to anticipate.
 Using a contactless debit card to pay for your drive-through meal is fine.
 However, using a contactless phone app to pay for your drive-through meal can get you into trouble.

 Thankfully some rules are rooted in common sense and consideration for others: splashing pedestrians, swearing at other road users and beeping your horn in a stationary traffic jam.
+Even the requirement to keep car number plates clean seems fairly sensible.
 We suspect that few people would have strong objections to those.